Haunted Honeymoon

-Haunted Honeymoon is a 1986 American comedy horror film starring Gene Wilder, Gilda Radner, Dom DeLuise, and Jonathan Pryce.
+Haunted Honeymoon is a 1986 American comedy horror film starring Gene Wilder, Gilda Radner, Dom DeLuise and Jonathan Pryce.
 Wilder also served as writer and director.
-The title Haunted Honeymoon was previously used for the 1940 U.S. release of Busman's Honeymoon based on the stage play by Dorothy L. Sayers.

 The film was distributed by Orion Pictures through a deal with HBO.
-It flopped, grossing just short of its $9 million budget and receiving negative reviews from the critics, while DeLuise earned the Razzie Award for Worst Supporting Actress.

-The film was both Radner's final feature film appearance and Wilder's final film as director.
+Upon release it was considered a commercial failure, grossing just short of its $9 million budget and receiving generally negative reviews from critics.
+DeLuise was awarded the Golden Raspberry Award for Worst Supporting Actress for his performance in drag.
+Haunted Honeymoon was both Radner's final feature film appearance and Wilder's final film as director.

 Plot

 In the 1930s, Larry Abbot and Vickie Pearle are performers on a hit radio show, Manhattan Mystery Theater, who are about to be married.
 Over the previous few weeks, Larry has been plagued by stammering and forgetting his lines, as well as a constant sense of fear, which has affected the show's ratings.
 In frustration, the show's sponsor and producers contact Larry's uncle, Dr. Paul Abbot, a noted psychologist.
 Paul believes that Larry's imminent wedding has disturbed something in his psyche that is frightening him, and decides to treat him by giving him a stronger fright, similarly to scaring away someone's hiccups.

 Larry and Vickie travel to the castle-like mansion in which Larry grew up, now owned by his great-aunt Kate, to stay the weekend with Larry's family, leading up to their wedding.
 The other guests are Larry's uncles, Paul and Francis Sr., who is also Kate's lawyer; Larry's cousins Charles, Nora, and Susan; Larry's old girlfriend Sylvia, who is now dating Charles; and Susan's magician husband, Montego the Magnificent.
 Also present are the butler, Pfister, and his wife Rachel, the maid.
 Larry's final cousin, Francis Jr., was expected for the weekend but has disappeared.

 That night, a hit man disguised as a werewolf is killed by the person who hired him to kill Larry.
 The hit man instead killed Francis Jr., having mistaken him for Kate.
 The killer attempts to stab Larry but is thwarted when Larry discovers Francis Jr.'s body in his bed.
 The killer quickly removes the body before Larry can return with Pfister, making Larry begin to doubt his sanity, especially when he then sees a deformed man walking down his wall and a ghostly apparition of Vickie.